SoftwareAG/c8y-docs/content/edge/operating-edge-bundle/troubleshooting.md

 * Monitor the system processes, see [Monitoring](/edge/operating-edge/#monitoring).
 * Check the log files, see [Log files](/edge/operating-edge/#logs-files).

 These steps help you analyze the issue and provide a fix.
-If you need to contact {{< company-sag >}} support, include the output of the diagnostics dump.
+If you must contact {{< company-sag >}} support, include the output of the diagnostics dump.
 For more information about using the diagnostics, see [Diagnostics](#diagnostics).